 - Also ensure that windows are clear from posters and pupils’ work, which blocks natural daylight.

-IT Equipment Switch-Off
+Information Technology Equipment Switch-Off

 - Allocate each item a colour using a traffic light coding system: (shapes can also be used to assist those that may be colour blind).
 Green indicates equipment which should be switched off when not in use (for example, PCs, projectors and interactive whiteboards).
 Amber highlights equipment which should be switched off after ensuring that no-one is using it (for example, the main office computer).
 Red Do not touch.
 Equipment which should not be switched off (for example, a server or a fridge).